 How Long Does Fresh Juice Last?
 How Do I Make it Last Longer?

 There’s a short answer to the question “How long does fresh juice last”: it depends.
 That’s probably not the answer you’re looking for, but when it comes to storage, shelf life is really defined by how you’re storing your fresh juice, what’s in your fresh juice, and how you extracted it.

 The Difference In Juicers

-Centrifugal juicers are most commonly used for extraction, but they’re not always the best when it comes to shelf life.
+Centrifugal juicers are most commonly used for extraction, but they’re not always the best when it comes to the shelf life of fresh juice.
 The process of extraction creates heat, which triggers the oxidation process (the cellular breakdown) in your juice.
 This harsh process will shorten your juice’s storage life to about 24 hours max.
 To extend the vitality of your juice, it’s best to use a cold press or slow-masticating juicer.
 The slower extraction process of these machines can extend juice freshness to about 72 hours.
 Of course, these times are contingent on properly storing your juice in the refrigerator.

 - Related Read: 5 Tips to Maintain Your Juicer So It Lives Longer